 Usually, the benefit given by adopting technological solutions such as chatbots and AI-based conversational interfaces is their 24/7 availability.

-Level 2 Help Desk is the service that goes to support the work of employees in various business departments.
+Level 2 Help Desk, or internal help desk, is the service that goes to support the work of employees in various business departments.
 It is often managed by the IT department.
 In this case, too, the objective is to respond to employees’ requests for assistance, providing information on procedures, documentation, solving technical problems and thus facilitating the work of the entire organization.

 Even the 2nd level Help Desk can be automated, thanks to Knowledge Management solutions that allow centralized access to knowledge.
 For example, portals and chat, which, as in the case of Customer Support, can remain active 24/7.